 Interest income is recognized using the effective yield of the asset and is recorded as asset based income.
-Asset based income from all FVTPL investments is recognized on the basis of realized and unrealized changes in fair value as at the end of the reporting period.
+Asset based income from all co-investments classified as FVTPL investments is recognized on the basis of realized and unrealized changes in fair value as at the end of the reporting period.